ellennickles/code-your-way-s24/README.md

 #### Overview of Assignments

-We will have weekly assignments that are relevant to material from the previous class.
-These assignments are required, and you should be prepared to share and talk about them in class.
-It is expected that everyone in our class will create and maintain a blog (or something similar) for their assignments.
+We will have weekly assignments that are relevant to material from the previous class, and you should be prepared to share and talk about them in class.
+It is expected that everyone in our class will create and maintain a blog (or Notion, Google Doc, etc.) for their assignments.

+All assignments are required, and unless otherwise stated, are due the night before our class meets, one (1) week after they are assigned.
+If you anticipate any challenges meeting the assignment deadlines, please reach out to me so that we can consider your options together.

 The course culminates with a final independent project.
 You are expected to push your abilities to produce something that utilizes what you have learned in the course that is useful in some manner to yourself or the world.

 #### Final Course Evaluation